RohitKukadiya24/Design-and-development-of-CNC-engraving-Machine./README.md

 6. Used in industries for removing metal,
 7. Used in automated industries for industries having mixed layout.

-Advantages
-1. Reduction in lead time.
-2. More accuracy obtained in production.
-3. Precision in work pieces.
-4. Requires fewer workforces.
-5. Reduction In floor space.
-6. Reduction in cost.
-7. Mass production.
-8. Used for mixed type of plant layouts.
-9. As 4 axes is used rounded parts can be operated which a conventional machine cannot do.
-10. Products with complex geometry can be produced.

 COMPONENTS USED IN MACHINE
 There are basically two types of components used in this machine that is electrical and